tonylambiris/kolide/README.md

   - [ ] Auto build and publish deb/rpms using packagecloud.io
   - [ ] Write tests for reasonable things

-  * What else should I add?
+  What else should I add?
+Add a ticket and let me know!

 # Development